solarpunkin/gaurav-bhardwaj29.github.io/weblog/posts/2025-09-08-cyclic-redundancy-checks.md

 - Any text file
 - Arbitrary in-memory messages (structs, packets, frames)

-Basically: “if you can serialize it to bytes, you can protect it with this CRC.”
+Basically, *“if you can serialize it to bytes, you can protect it with this CRC.”*

 This youtube video demonstrates how the algorithm works in [theory](https://www.youtube.com/watch?v=izG7qT0EpBw) and in [hardware](https://www.youtube.com/watch?v=sNkERQlK8j8).
 Highly recommend!